Kanhur Pathar: Geography

-It is a drought prone, semi arid region receiving scant rainfall of around 20in per year.
-Frequent droughts make the life of local dwellers and farmers unbearable.
-So people migrate to cities or other places.
+It is a drought prone, semi arid region receiving precipitation of around 20 inches per year.
+Frequent droughts often cause local dwellers to move away to other cities or other places.

-The agricultural area of Kanhur is situated nearly on ridge line of Krishna (Bhima) and Godavari basin.
-Local farmers raise cows for milk and produce green peas to survive the unfavourable conditions.
+The agricultural area of Kanhur is situated nearly on the ridge line of Krishna (Bhima) and Godavari basin.
+Local farmers typically raise cows for milk and grow green peas as a primary means for trade.